Change Business For Good

 - Event partners include Google, B Lab and Innocent offering training and support for start-ups and the community

-Change Business for Good will feature discussions about how health, growth and social recovery are intrinsically linked to business as we move out of lockdown and examine how businesses can drive future success without returning to old habits that harm our environment, increase inequality and fail to ‘level-up’ our regions.
+Change Business for Good featured discussions about how health, growth and social recovery are intrinsically linked to business as we move out of lockdown and examined how businesses can drive future success without returning to old habits that harm our environment, increase inequality and fail to ‘level-up’ our regions.

 Event partner Google will be offering digital skills training through Digital Garage; L’Oréal UK and Ireland is launching the L’Oréal Beauty Tech For Good Challenge to find and support the UK and Ireland’s most innovative start-ups; Innocent will be running The Big Grow from an allotment at Knowsley Safari, an initiative to get kids growing their own veg at school, helping thousands of schools to get free growing resources.